 Repeated symbols and start and end symbols on lines

 You can draw repeated symbols along any linear feature.
 For example, national frontiers are sometimes emphasized using small crosses, and cross-ties can be drawn along railway lines.
-The syntax is exactly the same as for the oneWayArrow attribute on roads, except that you use repeatedSymbol instead of oneWayArrow.
+The attributes you can use are exactly the same as for the oneWayArrow element, except that you use repeatedSymbol instead of oneWayArrow.
 You cannot use both oneWayArrow and repeatedSymbol for a road.

 This feature can be used to place arrows along route lines overlaid on the map by means of of an auxiliary map database.

 You can use SVG to define repeated symbols in exactly the same way as for one-way arrows.